DoronYitz/DoronYitz/README.md

 <h3 align="center">:zap: Intro</h3>
 <p align="center">
   Hi, I'm Doron.
 I'm a full stack developer 👨🏻‍💻.
-My day to day work revolves around building complex systems that should solve various interesting problems as well as   creating magnificent websites along with UI/UX team and deploying them to production.
-I'm able to adapt to different hats depending on what the project requires.
+My day to day work revolves around building complex systems to handle a wide range of problems as well as creating    impressive websites along with designers team and deploying them to production.
+I am able to adapt to different hats depending on the requirements of the project.
 I always like to learn new things from others as much as helping other solve their problems.
 </p>

 ---